robsmi-msfte/AVDBlueprint/README.md

 2. Publish the Blueprint - <https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal>
 3. Assign the Blueprint - <https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal>

+**NOTE:** The following two sections are two methods available to assign the WVD Blueprint.
+You can select one or the other, you do not have to do both.

-## Manage the Blueprint using Azure Cloud Shell
+### Manage the Blueprint using Azure Cloud Shell
 Azure hosts Azure Cloud Shell, an interactive shell environment that can be used through a web browser.
 You can use either Bash or PowerShell with Cloud Shell to work with Azure services.
 You can use the Cloud Shell preinstalled commands to import and assign the WVD Blueprint without having to install anything on your local environment.